Secondary Flows

 Any Flow may direct the evaluation process to a Subflow through the use of a Flow step.
 When a Subflow starts, the Flow initiating it is stopped for the duration of the Subflow.
 When the Subflow finishes, the initiating Flow continues on from the Flow step.
 The Subflow has access to the same variable context as the initiating Flow, and so may read or overwrite any variables created in the initiating Flow and its created variables can be accessed in the initiating Flow.
 The Subflow can do anything the main Flow can - even initiate another Subflow - and so Subflows can be used for a variety of purposes.

 Perhaps the most notable role of Subflows is to act as reusable parts of the evaluation process, as the same Subflow may be evaluated several times in the evaluation process.
-A Subflow might, for example, perform a document-saving procedure, so whenever the main Flow requires to have the document saved, this Subflow would handle it.
+A Subflow might, for example, perform a document-saving procedure, so whenever the main Flow requires having the document saved, this Subflow would handle it.

 Screen component Flows